Always From Scratch

 Pro-Tip

-1. When searing the prosciutto side, you're just trying to get the slightest crust on the prosciutto.
+2. When searing the prosciutto side, you're trying to get the slightest crust on the prosciutto.
 You're not cooking it.
-So just 15 seconds on that side is absolutely plenty.
+So just 30 seconds on that side is plenty.

-2. It is very easy for the white wine sauce to separate and become oily.
+3. It is very easy for the white wine sauce to separate and become oily.
 It should be an opaque yellowish color.
 If you start seeing the oil separate, add 2 tablespoon of water.
 Stir it and it should come together and look yellowish and creamy again.
-Next time, lower your heat just a little bit more for the sauce.

 Reheating Chicken Saltimbocca

 This dish is not easy to reheat because of how thin the chicken is.
 It is best served fresh because of this.
-I highly recommend serving fresh and not using this for meal prep.
 The microwave will dry out the chicken and the taste will not be the same because the prosciutto will overcook.

 Recipe FAQs